Information for Authors

 • for collaborative works, information on the individual contribution of each author.

 1. Requirements for the abstract.
-The abstract should include: the aim, thesis of the article, main issues, and conclusions.
+The abstract should include: context, aim/problem, theoretical framework/method(s), and conclusions.
 It allows for a decision on whether to read the entire article, including for reviewers.
 Abstracts are also used for indexing articles in Polish and foreign scientific databases, so they should include keywords and phrases that facilitate the search for relevant content.
 It is recommended to use short sentences that clearly and concisely define the problem addressed in the article.
 Multi-word phrases should not be used, nor should information or definitions not included in the article, or citations or any other references.

-2. The following information about the author should be provided, filling in the appropriate fields in the PRESSto system:
+2. The following information about the author should be provided, filling in submission form in the PRESSto platform:

 • first name and surname, academic title or degree;